pydantic/logfire/docs/usage/metrics.md

     counter.add(1)
 ```

-1. The `unit` parameter is optional, but it's a good practice to specify it.
-    It should be a string that represents the unit of the counter.
-    If the metric is _unitless_, you can use `'1'`.

 ## Metric Types

 Metrics are a great way to record number values where you want to see an aggregation of the data (e.g. over time),